stellacodex/codex-collective-archive/common-system/01-system/codex-system/codex-prompts/02-contextual-filters/02-esoteric-filters/database/database-humandesign-01.md

 Left Angle Cross of Incarnation 2 (44/24 | 7/13)
 To lead, teach, and inspire others to heal their self-worth and value story.
 To help others understand how to rewrite their personal narrative to reflect their true value, purpose, and worth.
 To help people break free from the patterns of the past that keep them stuck in old protective stories rooted in trauma.
 To help heal any trauma or trauma patterns that keep people settling and rationalizing receiving less than what they want and need.
 To support others in taking leadership in manifesting their dreams and cultivating a personal narrative that encompasses their true value and purpose.
 To help people change the direction of their lives by assisting them to heal their past and their old stories of limitation.

-Left Angle Cross of Individualism
 ￼

-What is the Quarter of Mutation?
+# What is the Quarter of Mutation?
 If you were born in the Quarter of Mutation, your life has a special theme: ‘Purpose fulfilled through Transformation.’
 It means that you will witness changes in your consciousness over time as you experience life from different perspectives as you grow older.
 Your journey is about exploring what truly matters to you without allowing interference from others.
 By fully committing yourself to whatever you do, you undergo personal transformation and discover your true spirit through dedicated pursuits.
 You have the opportunity to make the most of your life, and you may often contemplate the brevity of our human existence.